 Most successful applicants have at least three A Levels at grade A or A* in any subject, in addition to meeting the requirements in science/maths.
 Applicants also need a good BA Honours Degree, in any discipline, with a 2.i or above.

 Applicants holding or sitting qualifications they believe to be comparable to the A-levels listed above will need to demonstrate, convincingly, that those qualifications involve an appropriate level of scientific and mathematical understanding, and are advised to contact us for guidance.
 Information on international A level equivalent qualifications can be found here.

 Applicants are not expected to sit the BMAT.
 We do, however, strongly recommend obtaining medical/healthcare experience as a paid or volunteer worker, and the shadowing of medical professionals.

 We strongly advise obtaining medical/healthcare experience as a paid or volunteer worker in the private or public healthcare industry and the shadowing of medical professionals in hospital/GP practice.
 We look for varied and consistent hands-on patient care along with experience working within an NHS environment.

 Applicants should apply online through UCAS as well as completing the seperate Graduate Course in Medicine Application Form.
-It is not possible to apply for the CGCM without completing the application form; UCAS applications received without the form will be regarded as invalid.
+UCAS applications received without the form will be regarded as invalid.

-Interviews are in late November/early December, during the last week of Cambridge term and must be attended in Cambridge.
+Interviews for short-listed applicants are held each year in late November and must be attended in Cambridge.